tangmc0210/PRISM_code/README.md

 ## Gene Calling

-In this part, we recommand using `gene_calling/gene_calling_GMM.ipynb` as spots distribution in color space may differ between tissue types or cameras, but for a quick start, you can also use `gene_calling/gene_calling_GMM.py` by editting the directory in python file `gene_calling/gene_calling_GMM.py` and run the code:
+In this part, we recommand using `gene_calling/gene_calling_GMM.ipynb` when you have `readout/intensity.csv` because spots distribution in color space may differ between tissue types or cameras, but for a quick start, you can also use `gene_calling/gene_calling_GMM.py` by editting the directory in python file `gene_calling/gene_calling_GMM.py` and run the code:

 ```shell
 python gene_calling/gene_calling_GMM.py